KBariso/Pixelnote/README.md

 ### `npm start`
 In terminal:
 - `npm start` at root of backend folder
-- `npm start` at root of backend folder
+- `npm start` at root of frontend folder